-You will require a Passport or an enhanced drivers license for road travel back into the USA from Canada.
+NOTICE: You will require a Passport or an Enhanced Driver's License for road travel back into the USA from Canada.

 The Canada / US border is reputed to be the friendliest border in the world.
 Below are a few guidelines to help make your crossing as quick and easy as possible.
 With the current increase in security concerns it still generally takes less than 1/2 hour to cross the border.
 It is possible however to meet with longer border crossing delays, especially at peak crossing times.
-For current border crossing times follow these links:
+For current border crossing wait times, follow these links:

 Canada Customs and Immigration officers and United States Customs officers are members of (or affiliated with) Child Find Canada, Child Find of America, the National Center for Missing and Exploited Children and the International Centre for Missing and Exploited Children.
 You may be asked to produce birth certificates.
 Anyone traveling with children not their own may be required to show written permission from the child's parent(s) and proper identification (birth certificate).

 Visitors from countries other than the US require a valid passport and in some cases a visitor's visa.
 Visas are issued by Canadian Immigration offices, embassies and consulates.

 Individuals with criminal records wishing to enter Canada can apply for a waiver.
 This should be done a minimum of 6 - 12 months in advance of the intended visit and can take up to 6 months.
-It should be noted that Driving Under the Influence convictions are considered a criminal offense in Canada Individuals with criminal records without waivers can be refused entry.
-Contact the nearest port of entry Canada Immigration office for more information.
+It should be noted that DUI convictions are considered a criminal offense in Canada.
+Individuals with criminal records who do not have a waiver can be refused entry into Canada.
+Contact the nearest Port of Entry Canada Immigration office for more information.
 See contact information below.

 Persons without waivers who have only DUI's or other less serious criminal convictions and have no criminal convictions in the past 10 years may be considered rehabilitated when they reach the border, but this is at the Canada immigration officer's discretion.
 A Remote Area Border Crossing Permit may assist the immigration officer in determining admissibility to Canada, since it requires normal background checks.
 This permit costs $30.00 CAD (approx. $22.00 USD).